 OHSU has the oldest and most comprehensive telehealth program in the region.
 It offers an array of specialty and subspecialty services, from tele-psychiatry to the state's first neonatal telemedicine consultations as well as comprehensive telestroke and neurosurgery services.

-"Telemedicine allows the emergency room doctor to have a backup – a second opinion," said Wayne Clark, MD, Professor, Department of Neurology, and director of the OHSU Stroke Center.
+"Telemedicine allows the emergency room doctor to have a backup – a second opinion," said Wayne Clark, M.D., professor of neurology, OHSU School of Medicine, and director of the OHSU Stroke Center.
 "We have a team of stroke physicians available 24/7/365.
 With telemedicine we can be there with the patient in five to 10 minutes maximum."

 OHSU began using telemedicine to provide psychiatric care in late 2005.
 Today, OHSU faculty in the Department of Psychiatry continue to lead at OHSU and in Oregon in developing new innovative ways to deliver telemedicine by partnering with the Yellowhawk Tribal Center in Umatilla, the Oregon Department of Corrections, and others.
 The department also uses telemedicine to deliver immediate disaster response, such as to people affected by Hurricane Katrina.